ddrake/Integrated_Farm_Budget_Tool/README.md

 git clone https://github.com/ddrake/Integrated_Farm_Budget_Tool.git
 ```

-Download the postgreSQL dump file from the Google Drive folder and restore it to your local database.
+You can download the zipped postgreSQL export file (ifbt.zip) from the Google Drive folder and restore it to an ifbt database on your local machine.
 There are more notes and instructions on Django and PostgreSQL in the Google Drive folder.
-During the transition phase, you may still need to download the data directory to get the tests to pass.
+During the transition phase, you may still need to download the data directory to get the tests to pass, but the plan is to soon move the remaining settings into the database or store them as constants in the code base.

 ## Usage